Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Naturalness of single Weyl fermion in gapless superconductors or superfluids

 \subsection{alternative proof of Nielsen and Ninomiya No-Go theorem}

 Here we show an alternative proof of the celebrated Nielsen-Ninomyia no-go theorem \cite{NIELSEN1981173,NIELSEN198120}.
 The proof presents a fundamentally different approach to the problem than the original one \cite{NIELSEN198120} and the other ones that we could find in the literature \cite{Friedan:1982nk},\cite{Kiritsis:1986re}.
+The intuitive topological proof given by Nielsen and Ninomiya \cite{NIELSEN1981173} uses intersection theory as well, but with a projective line and a 3-torus embedded in a four dimensional space.
+Our approach is more systematic and has the advantage of showing the handedness of the Weyl points directly from the formalism.
+We believe it is potentially generalizable to other dimensions.
 Despite requiring some knowledge on differential geometry, this proof is actually quite natural.
 We present the idea of the proof here (with a $2\times2$ Hamiltonian) and the complete mathematical proof, as well as some refinements, will be reported in the Appendix \ref{A_proof no go}.

 The idea, based on the theory of intersections in differential geometry \cite{1974Dt/b}, provides an elegant argument of why the no-go theorem exists only in dimension 3.

 \begin{theorem}[Nielsen \& Ninomiya] In a lattice theory with local interaction Hamiltonian ($H(x-y) \rightarrow 0$ fast enough when $x-y \rightarrow\infty$) that is invariant under lattice translation, the number of right-handed and left-handed Weyl fermions is equal, granted the following assumptions on the charge $Q$ are satisfied: \begin{itemize} \item $Q$ is exactly conserved: $[Q,H] = 0$ \item $Q$ is locally defined \item $Q$ is quantized \item $Q$ is bilinear in the fermion field. \end{itemize} \end{theorem}